MagnusBoxMike/Syncro-Rmm/README.md

 <strong>Script Name</strong> - Create New User

 <strong>Usage</strong> - This script is used to create a new client backup account on your Magnus Box server from within the Syncro RMM dashboard.
+It also has the ability to assign a storage vault and policy if desired.
+The policy must be set as the default within the web dashboard.

 <strong>Instructions</strong>